guillim/guillim.github.io/_posts/2018-11-18-docker-hands-on-intro.markdown

 # 11. Important folder and files

 Containers will have these folders :
 `/dev` (devices) none by default.
-You'll have to use the --privileged option to gain access
+You'll have to use the --privileged option to gain access -> for security reason, better keep the default conf.
+But the option --device can bring one specific device access if really necessary
 `/proc` (processes)
 `/sys` virtual file system